 We capitalize inventory costs associated with the production of our products after regulatory approval or when, based on management's judgment, future commercialization is considered probable and the future economic benefit is expected to be realized.
 Otherwise, such costs are expensed as research and development.
 Prior to the regulatory approval of drug product candidates, we incurred expenses for the manufacture of drug product that could potentially be available to support the commercial launch of our products or could be sold to our international partners under product supply agreements.
-We began to capitalize inventory costs associated with IBSRELA during the fourth quarter of 2021, when our intent to commercialize IBSRELA was established and we commenced preparation for the commercial launch of IBSRELA, which was when it was determined that the inventory had a probable future economic benefit
+We began to capitalize inventory costs associated with IBSRELA during the fourth quarter of 2021, when our intent to commercialize IBSRELA was established and we commenced preparation for the commercial launch of IBSRELA, which was when it was determined that the inventory had a probable future economic benefit.
+We began to capitalize inventory costs associated with XPHOZAH during the fourth quarter of 2023, following approval by the U.S. FDA to market XPHOZAH in the U.S., which was when it was determined that the inventory had a probable future economic benefit.

-Inventory is stated at the lower of cost or estimated net realizable value with cost determined under the first-in first-out method.
+Inventory is stated at the lower of cost or estimated net realizable value with cost determined under the specific identification method.
 Inventory costs include the cost of materials, third-party contract manufacturing, third-party packaging services, freight, labor costs for personnel involved in the manufacturing process, and indirect overhead costs.
-We primarily use actual costs to determine the cost basis for inventory.
-The determination of whether inventory costs will be realizable requires management review of the expiration dates of IBSRELA compared to our forecasted sales.
+We primarily use actual costs to determine the cost basis for inventory, and therefore there is limited estimation or judgment involved.
+The determination of whether inventory costs will be realizable requires management review of the expiration dates of IBSRELA and XPHOZAH compared to our forecasted sales.
 If actual market conditions are less favorable than projected by management, write-downs of inventory may be required, which would be recorded as cost of revenue in the statement of operations and comprehensive loss.
-As of December 31, 2022, we have not recorded any write-offs for excess and obsolete inventory.
-The portion of inventory that represents product that is not expected to be sold or used within the next 12 months is classified as non-current on our balance sheets.
+As of December 31, 2023, we have not recorded any write-downs for excess and obsolete inventory.

-Accrued Research and Development Expenses
+Accrued Expenses

 As part of the process of preparing our financial statements, we are required to estimate our accrued expenses.
 This process involves reviewing open contracts and purchase orders, communicating with our personnel to identify services that have been performed on our behalf and estimating the level of service performed and the associated cost incurred for the service when we have not yet been invoiced or otherwise notified of the actual cost.
 The majority of our service providers invoice us monthly in arrears for services performed or when contractual milestones are met.
 We make estimates of our accrued expenses as of each balance sheet date in our financial statements based on facts and circumstances known to us at that time.
 We periodically confirm the accuracy of our estimates with our service providers and make adjustments if necessary.
-Examples of estimated accrued research and development expenses include fees paid to: